 In 2000, Chris moved to New York City and soon began playing guitar for neo-soul diva Angie Stone.
 He toured nationally in support of her album, “Mahogany Soul” and appeared on the “Tonight Show with Jay Leno”, “Live at the Apollo” and BET’s “106th and Park”.
 During this time he also performed, recorded and/or toured the US and Japan with Interscope Records avant garde R&B artist Bilal Oliver, African pop singer and superstar fusion bassist Richard Bona and Japanese jazz pioneer and saxophonist Sadao Watanabe.
 Along with balancing performing, songwriting and recording, Chris taught guitar, bass, ukulele and piano privately to a wide variety of students.

 After moving to Japan in 2004, Chris performed with numerous bands and artists including Japanese taiko drummer Isaku Kageyama.
 Their CD, “Hybrid Soul”, a creative collaboration fusing musical elements from Japanese folk songs, psychedelic rock and ambient music was released in 2011.
 Most recently, Chris performed with chart-topping Japanese rocker and bad boy Eikichi Yazawa for a special live television broadcast on NHK.

-Now living in Austin, TX Chris can be seen performing regularly with ‘Eastern Soul’ artist Nagavalli, originally from Mumbai, whose music intersperses elements of Indian ragas, rock, jazz, electronica, rap and soul.
+Now living in Austin, Texas, Chris can be found performing regularly with ‘Eastern Soul’ artist Nagavalli, originally from Mumbai, whose music intersperses elements of Indian ragas, rock, jazz, electronica, rap and soul.

 Today, Chris teaches at the Northwest School of Music, superior drums, piano, voice, violin and guitar lessons in Austin, Cedar Park and Leander, Texas.Back to Classes & Teachers>